 Our planner reuses past information by initializing the population with individuals based on an existing plan.
-We present a series of techniques to support adapting to unexpected changes at runtime by lowering the costs of plan reuse during evolution, and apply our approach to two case study systems with different planning assumptions, a cloud-based web server, and a team of autonomous aircraft, enabling an empirical study investigating the utility of plan reuse for several indicative change scenarios.
-The previous version of this work [24] introduced the following key contributions:
+Our main contribution is a series of techniques to support adapting to unexpected changes at runtime by lowering the costs of plan reuse during evolution, and an empirical study investigating the utility of plan reuse for several indicative change scenarios.
+Our key contributions are:

-- An investigation into plan reuse in genetic algorithm planning, finding, counter-intuitively, that naïve reuse can lower planning utility. - A set of techniques for lowering the cost of plan reuse, resulting in a self- planner that can reuse past information to respond to unforeseen changes more effectively.

-- As a sanity check, an empirical comparison of our genetic programming planner to a PRISM MDP planner [37] that shows the genetic programming planner can produce near-optimal plans (0.05% error in the single objective scenario and 9.4% in the multi-objective scenario). - An investigation into the time, quality, and population diversity produced by planning with reuse when adapting to unforeseen scenarios compared to planning from scratch.
-We find that while the improvement is often slight, effective plan reuse can result in a fitness improvement. - Results that show that the objectives emphasized in a multi-objective planner's starting plan can influence the quality and character of the planner's output.
+- An investigation into plan reuse in genetic algorithm planning, finding, counter-intuitively, that naïve reuse can lower planning utility. - A set of techniques for lowering the cost of plan reuse, resulting in a self-\ planner that can reuse past information to respond to unforeseen changes more effectively. - As a sanity check, an empirical comparison of our genetic programming planner to a PRISM MDP planner [34] that shows the genetic programming planner can produce near-optimal plans (0.05% error in the single objective scenario and 9.4% in the multi-objective scenario). - An investigation into the time, quality, and population diversity produced by planning with reuse when adapting to unforeseen scenarios compared to planning from scratch.
+We find that while the improvement is often slight, effective plan reuse can result in a fitness improvement. - Results that show that the objectives emphasized in a multiobjective planner's starting plan can influence the quality and character of the planner's output.